Digital Wallet FAQs

 - I received an email or letter stating that my digital wallet was activated.
 I don’t remember initiating this?

-If you received a notice that your digital wallet was activated, this means that you enrolled in a digital wallet such as (Google Pay, Apple Pay or Samsung Pay) or it was activated by a merchant such as your streaming service (ex.
-Netflix, Disney+, Hulu), a money transferring service (ex.
-Venmo) or any website that may encrypt your card number (ex.
-Amazon, Door Dash, etc.).
+If you received a notice that your digital wallet was activated, this means that you enrolled in a digital wallet such as Google Pay, Apple Pay, Samsung Pay or Garmin Pay.

 - I received a letter or email stating that my digital wallet was deleted.
 What does this mean?